Documentation

 How can I improve my percentage?

-Make sure you include license URLs in your future Crossref deposits, and add them to your existing content using a resource-only deposit, or by using a supplemental metadata upload.
+Make sure you include license URLs in your future Crossref deposits, and add them to your existing records using a resource-only deposit, or by using a supplemental metadata upload.

 Similarity Check URLs

-The percentage of content registered that includes full-text links for the Similarity Check service.
+The percentage of registered records that include full-text links for the Similarity Check service.

 Why is this important?